broadinstitute/longbow/docs/commands/annotate.md

                          will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().
                          [default: mas15]

+  -c, --chunk TEXT       Process a single chunk of data (e.g. specify '2/4' to
+                         process the second of four equally-sized chunks across the dataset)

   --help                 Show this message and exit.
 ```